YotpoLtd/magento2-module-yotpo-reviews/README.md

  Magento 2 Yotpo Extension
 ==========================

-This library includes the files of the Yotpo Reviews extension The directories hierarchy is as positioned in a standard magento 2 project library
+This library includes the files of the Yotpo Reviews extension.
+The directories hierarchy is as positioned in a standard magento 2 project library

 This library will also include different version packages as magento 2 extensions